Skip to main content

 • alert: You want to observe a pattern without impacting the customer experience.
 Good for new rules in shadow mode.

-• allow: Rarely used in practice.
+• approve: Rarely used in practice.
 Most rules detect bad things; explicit allow rules are for override scenarios.

 Risk Score